 A Project Management Office is focused on supporting project managers and their teams in successfully delivering individual projects.
 It provides guidance, best practices, templates, and tools to ensure consistency and efficiency in project management practices.

 A Program Management Office is responsible for overseeing a group of related projects that are aligned with a specific program or objective.
-It focuses on managing interdependencies among projects, resolving conflicts, and ensuring that projects achieve organizational goals without setbacks.
+It focuses on managing project interdependencies, resolving conflicts, and ensuring that projects achieve organizational goals without setbacks.

 The Portfolio Management Office oversees the entire portfolio of collective projects and programs across the organization.
 It manages the allocation of resources, prioritizes projects based on strategic objectives, and monitors performance across the various programs.